SCIENCE AND INDEPENDENT RESEARCH

 The results said: “there are various forms of sound therapy, and most of them show positive therapeutic effects.
 The effect of customized sound therapy is generally better than that of non-customized sound therapy, and patients with more severe initial tinnitus respond better to sound therapy.”

 In the past, white noise has been presented as a ‘broadband noise’, a rather blunt tool for managing tinnitus.
 It’s one of the reasons we made TinniSoothe so configurable, with 60 micro-settings for volume and 40 micro-settings for frequency.
-Most users will be able to configure the device so that it is just right for their tinnitus.
+Most users will be able to configure the device so that the sound is slightly below the level of their tinnitus, aiding distraction.

 Designed to fit your life

 We have tirelessly focussed on usability as our core design principle.
-Simply put, we want Tinnisoothe to become a seamless part of your day-to-day life.
-Find out how you can make the most of Tinnisoothe.
+Simply put, we created TinniSoothe to fit seamlessly into your day-to-day life.
+Find out how you can make the most of TinniSoothe with intended use.

 Created because we care

-We care passionately about helping tinnitus sufferers.
-As sufferers ourselves, we know only too well the impact it can have on your life - every day.
-Our aim to help is the whole reason we started the company and it’s our sole focus.
+We care passionately about helping people overcome tinnitus distress.
+As sufferers ourselves, we know the impact tinnitus can have on daily life.
+The whole reason we started the company is to help people who are struggling - and it’s our sole focus.

 A business with purpose

-We believe it’s crucial to talk about our mental well-being in an open and honest way and encourage you to do the same.
-It’s estimated that 740 million people around the world have tinnitus - so there are lots of conversations to be had.
+We believe it’s crucial to talk about our mental well-being in an open and honest way.
+It’s estimated that 740 million people around the world have tinnitus - and many live with linked conditions such as anxiety, depression or insomnia.

 TinniSoothe: Recognised by those who matter…